NeuronInnovations/neuron-sdk-websocket-wrapper/README.md

 }
 ```

-### Using Node-RED
+### Using WebSocket Clients

-In Node-RED, you can use the WebSocket nodes to connect to these endpoints:
+You can use any WebSocket client to connect to these endpoints:

-1. Add a WebSocket out node
-2. Configure it to connect to:
+1. Configure your WebSocket client to connect to:
    - Buyer: `ws://localhost:8080/buyer/p2p`
    - Seller: `ws://localhost:8080/seller/p2p`
-3. Set the message format to:
+2. Set the message format to:
 ```json
 {
     "type": "p2p",